Holmusk/elm-street/README.md

        , hrWeight :: Double
        }
    ```
-2. Data types with type variables are not supported.
-Though, if type variables
+2. Data types with type variables are not supported (see [issue #45](https://github.com/Holmusk/elm-street/issues/45) for more details).
-   are phantom, you still can implement `Elm` instance which will generate
+   Though, if type variables are phantom, you still can implement `Elm` instance which
-   valid Elm defintions.
+   will generate valid Elm defintions.
 Here is how you can create `Elm` instance for
    `newtype`s with phantom type variables:
    ```haskell
    newtype Id a = Id { unId :: Text }